mirrorlessmind/CigiPortfolio/README.md

 #Cigi Tiption Portfolio

-## Your Task
+## Portfolio Round 2

-Welcome to Cigi's Homework Assignment to Build a Portfolio
+Welcome to Cigi's Portfolio

 ![Demo Image](assets/images/02-portfolio-demo.jpg?raw=true "Demo Image")

-## User Story
+## Progress Made

 ```
-AS A Student
-I WANT to display future work here
-SO THAT I may demonstrate my skills for future employers
+Added projects from the past couple of weeks.
+Removed placeholder projects
 ```

-## Acceptance Criteria
+## Future Additions

-Completing the assignment and updating this portfolio as my knowledge base grows.
+Using current languages and ones in the near future, I will re-style with animations and more interactive buttons.